-The second way that you can learn from dramas is by looking up fan theories online.
+The second way that you can learn from TV shows is by looking up fan theories online.
 Fan theories are predictions (guesses) about what will happen next in the series or discussions about things that have already happened.
-These ideas are written by fans (people who love the show) on online communities.
+These ideas are written by fans (people who love the show) in online communities.
 They look at small clues in the show to try to predict what will happen or find the true meaning behind some scenes.

-Reading fan theories is a great way to learn more about not only the show, but other fans as well.
-You can find these theories by searching Google for “[TV show name] fan theory,” or by searching Tumblr under the name of your show or a character.
-The more complex and popular the show is, the more theories there are for you to read.
+Reading fan theories is a great way to learn more about not only the show but other fans.
+You can find these theories by searching on Google for “[TV show name] fan theory,” or by searching Tumblr or Reddit under the name of your show or a character from it.
+The more complex and popular the show is, the more theories there will be for you to read.

 After catching up to the newest episodes, challenge yourself to create a fan theory of your own!

-You can watch behind-the-scenes videos and interviews of the cast members to learn more about the show and the actors.
-Many talk shows have them on as guests, and you can simply use a search engine to look for “[Actor/show name] interview” and enjoy.
+You can watch behind-the-scenes videos and interviews with the cast members to learn more about the show and the actors.
+Many talk shows have actors on as guests, and you can simply use a search engine to look for “[Actor/show name] interview” and enjoy.

 Using these new ideas, as well as writing down and looking up new words and phrases that you hear, can help you get the most out of your dramas.